cb-geo/mpm-doc/user/preprocess/input.md

 ![x_fx](x_fx.png)

 ### ASCII Math Functions
-Math functions can also be specified through an ASCII file, and this is useful when it is rather long such that can be used to define time history of a dynamic earthquake ground motion.
+Math functions can also be specified through an ASCII file, and this is useful when they are rather long such as math functions used to define time history of a dynamic earthquake ground motion.
 The JSON configuration for the math function is:

 ```
   "math_functions": [